cdg123/OpenIPC-microbe-web/README.md

 Luckily I found the building blocks are all there and so it was challenge accepted for me to learn about the existing code, javascript, css and server side coding with a minimlist version of Bash.
+(Ash I believe).

 This project is very much focussed on my need to get Pan and Tilt working with the XM530 cameras I have and so I hope by sharing it then it will be of some use